Notsew/ruby_jwt/README.md

 # Currently Supported Algorithms
 Array of supported algorithms.
 The following algorithms are currently supported.
 This will default to HS256, unless you pass {:alg => "your_choice_of_algo"} in the header options when doing JWT.sign

+I have added support for ECDSA.
+I have not dealt with ECDSA much, so this is a tad experimental.

 alg Parameter Value | Digital Signature or MAC Algorithm
 ----------------|----------------------------
 HS256 | HMAC using SHA-256 hash algorithm